Ensure your outbound shipping goes as smoothly as possible by following the steps below.

 - If shipping internationally (countries outside of the United States), there are additional considerations:

 - Refer to the AggieShip International Shipment Flowchart for shipping items other than books or published documents internationally.

 - What shipping speed will you need?
 Planning ahead can save significant money for the department and university, as slower shipping speeds are generally less costly.

 - Whenever possible, consider bundling shipments to save money and time, while reducing impact on the environment.

-- A new online shipping option, called AggieShip, will soon be available for your convenience; it will allow you to do the same types of shipments as the FedEx system, but it will also accommodate hazardous and international shipments, and it will provide multiple carrier options (DHL, FedEx, UPS)!
+- Our new online shipping option, called AggieShip, should be used whenever possible; it will allow you to do the same types of shipments as the previous FedEx system, but it also accommodates hazardous and international shipments, while providing multiple carrier options (DHL, FedEx, UPS).

 Additional Resources (UC Davis)

 - Biological Substances Shipping (UC Davis Safety Services)

 - Central Storehouse Ship-Out page: Provides additional background material to assist with many types of shipments.

 - AggieShip: UC Davis outbound shipment system for various shipment types, including, but not limited to, international and hazardous materials.